dat320-2014/course-info/README.md

+##No lectures next week after all

+Today we wrapped up the theory lectures.
+Next week, you are free to work on the lab.
+If you need help with lab7, feel free to stop by my office E424 in the 8:15-10:00 time frame on Monday and Tuesday.
+Morten and Heine will be in the lab in the regular lab hours.

+(Posted by Hein: Tuesday 4 Nov)

 ##Lecture also in Week 46

 Due to my travels and illness earlier this semester, I will be lecturing also in Week 46.